 An experience study was performed based on data over the five-year period ending December 31, 2018, as documented in the Experience Study report dated February 17, 2020.
 The demographic assumptions are reviewed annually and refined as necessary based on demographic experience and expectations of future experience.
 Assumptions for which participant data are limited, such as retiree mortality, were also drawn from published actuarial tables.
-The assumptions used in this valuation are based on the Experience Study report noted above, and were approved by the Board of Trustees at their September 2019 meeting reviewing the 2019 Experience Study.
+The assumptions used in this valuation are based on the Experience Study report noted above and were approved by the Board of Trustees at their September 2019 meeting reviewing the 2019 Experience Study.
+The mortality improvement projection scale and Post Retirement Cost of Living Adjustment assumption for Tier 2 Base Benefits have been updated since the 2019 study.

-Changes in Actuarial Assumptions and Methods as of January 1, 2023
+Changes in Actuarial Assumptions as of January 1, 2025